 Best Home Network Setup

 As an IT Admin I get a lot of questions about people’s home network.
 What is the best home network router?
 How do I optimize my wireless network?
 Which network switch should I buy?
-Which made me thought, why not create a blog post with the best home network setup for your money.
+And I completely understand, these days there are some many products and the technology keeps improving (wireless B/G/N or AC? or 2.4ghz or 5ghz?)

-In this blog post, I will advise you which router, switch and/or access point you should buy, how you connect everything and give you some tips on setting up your home network.
+In this blog post, I will advise you which router, switch and/or access point you should buy, how you connect everything and give you some tips on setting up your home network, so you have the best home network for your money.
+If you have any question, just let me know.

 - 1 Planning your Home Network